 During the summer of 1966, First Nations Seminary was started on the Piapot, Carry the Kettle, and Cowesses Reserves.
 Classes were taught by the full-time missionaries and were held in private homes.
 In 1970, the Indian Placement Program was instituted in Saskatchewan, whereby participating First Nations youth lived with LDS families in Alberta or British Columbia during the school year and returned to their parents on the reserves for the summers.
 This program gave better opportunities for education to the native children.
 Although not all participants had good experiences, some went on to attend university and serve missions.
 In many cases, participants became leaders in their communities.

-New Branches.
 Expansion of the Church continued in the postwar years.
 In June 1955, the Swift Current Branch was organized with Stewart F. Shields as president.
 Hugh B. Brown, an Assistant to the Twelve, attended the organizational meeting.
 Meetings were originally held in a hall above Warren’s Funeral Home.

 In 1959, two more branches were created—the Prince Albert Branch, with James H. McKay as president, and the Weyburn Branch, with Thomas Kemp as president.
 In 1966, a branch was created in Yorkton, with Almon D. Owens, a missionary, as branch president; in 1967, the Kindersley Branch was formed, with E. Keith Campbell as president.
 In 1972, the Battlefords Branch was organized, with Walter S. Elliott as president.

-Fund-Raising.
 The several branches throughout Saskatchewan, mostly meeting in dingy rented halls, dreamed of one day having their own Latter-day Saint meetinghouse.
 Each branch had to raise funds for its own operation and a significant share of costs for meetinghouse construction.
 Over a period of many years, extensive fund-raising helped to raise the local share.
 Most branches sponsored food booths at local fairs and exhibitions every year, with much success.
 Some branches, in addition to selling hamburgers, hot dogs, and french fries, also made and sold “spudnuts”—specialty doughnuts made from potato flour.
 Customers returned year after year.
 Branches in Regina and Saskatoon also had major projects to make and sell hand-dipped chocolates.
 The Regina Branch undertook a further fund-raising activity, cleaning, packaging, and labelling core samples from oil exploration drilling.
 All of these activities involved local Church members, men, women, and children, working together for a common goal.
 Funds from these activities not only went to building funds but also helped finance other operating expenses of the branches.

 A common fund-raising project was a food concession at the local fair, and almost every branch/